 Beef bone marrow is a traditional ingredient in certain cuisines, such as Vietnamese and French, and is the fatty, gelatinous matter inside large beef bones.
 The marrow becomes soft when roasted, and you can use it as a spread or in sauces.
-Bone marrow calories and fat are on the high side, so be aware that regular consumption may cause weight gain.
+Bone marrow calories and fat are on the high side, though, so be aware that regular consumption may cause weight gain.

 A Look at Calories

-A 0.5-ounce serving, or about a tablespoon, of beef bone marrow contains about 126 calories.
+A 0.5-ounce serving, or about a tablespoon, of beef bone marrow contains approximately 126 calories.
 Because beef bone marrow is so high in fat, a serving is smaller than a serving of other common animal-sourced foods like steak.

 Bone marrow is rarely eaten on its own.
-Instead it's commonly served as an accent to other dishes such as roast fish.
-This means that when you eat one serving of beef bone marrow, you're usually also eating other foods as part of the dish and you need to account for those calories as well.
+Instead it's generally served as an accent to other dishes such as roast fish.
+This means that when you eat one serving of beef bone marrow, you're also eating other foods as part of the dish and you need to account for those calories as well.